Kanchenjunga Base Camp Trek

 The trek starts at Shekathum (1,576 m) and ascends through villages like Amjilesa, Gyabla, and Ghunsa, populated by ethnic groups such as Sherpas and Limbu.
 The Kanchenjunga trail reaches its highest point at Pangpema (5,142 m) before descending to Hellok (1,740 m), covering an estimated trekking distance of 180–200 kilometers.

-The Kanchenjunga trip lasts a total of 22 days, combining trekking, travel, and preparation.
+According to our itinerary, Kanchenjunga trip lasts a total of 22 days on length, combining trekking, travel, and preparation.
 Out of these, 4 days are spent in Kathmandu for arrival, departure, preparation, and an extra buffer day for potential flight delays from Bhadrapur.

 Another 4 days are allocated for travel, including a flight to Bhadrapur and drive to Taplejung and Shekathum at the start, as well as the return journey from Hellok to Bhadrapur after the trek.

 In conclusion, actual trekking takes 14 days, starting from Shekathum and ending at Hellok.
-Trekkers pass through picturesque villages like Gyabla and Ghunsa, with the highest point of the trek being Pangpema at 5,142 meters.
+Trekkers pass through picturesque villages like Gyabla and Ghunsa, crossing both North and South Base Camp of Kanchenjunga, with the highest point of the trek being Pangpema at 5,142 meters.

 Flight information of KBC Trip (Kanchenjunga Trip)